marcoalopez/GrainSizeTools/DOCS/imageJ_tutorial.md

 How to measure the areas of the grain profiles with the ImageJ app
 -------------

 **Before you start:** This tutorial assumes that you have installed the ImageJ software.
 If this is not the case, go [here](http://imagej.nih.gov/ij/) to download and install the application.
 You can also install different flavours of the ImageJ application that will work in a similar way (for example I use Fiji instead, see [here](http://fiji.sc/ImageJ) for a summary) .
 As a cautionary note, this is not a detailed tutorial on image analysis using ImageJ at all, but a quick systematic tutorial to obtain the areas of the grain profiles from a thin section to later estimate the grain size and grain size distribution using the GrainSizeTools script.
-If you are interested in image analysis methods (e.g. grain segmentation techniques, etc.) you should have a look at the list of references at the end of this tutorial.
+If you are interested in image analysis methods (e.g. grain segmentation techniques, shape characterization, etc.) you should have a look at the list of references at the end of this tutorial.

 ### *Previous considerations on the Grain Boundary Maps*